CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - If your opponent is playing the same Fallen-wizard as you, and reveals that Fallen-wizard first, you must discard any Fallen-wizard specific stage resources that you have in play.
  - Wizard specific Stage Resources may be played with the starting company.
  - Stored stage resources give stage points, and may be discarded normally.
- - If you start with Hidden Haven, you must bring out your stating site when you reveal Hidden Haven.
+ - If you start with _Hidden Haven_, you must bring out your stating site when you reveal _Hidden Haven_.

 #### Stored Cards
  - Stored cards are not considered to be in play, except for uniqueness.